openSUSE:Packaging Conventions RPM Macros

 - Searches for the installed

-.packlistfiles and removes them from%buildroot/%perl_vendorarch/auto.
+files and removes them from%buildroot/%perl_vendorarch/auto

-If %_target_cpu == noarch then empty directories are removed from %buildroot/%perl_vendorarch/auto.
+then empty directories are removed from %buildroot/%perl_vendorarch/auto

 - Removes the

-This example is taken from the package perl-HTML-Parser:
+This example is taken from the package perl-HTML-Parser

 %install %perl_make_install %perl_process_packlist %perl_gen_filelist %files -f %name.files %doc Changes mkhctype mkpfunc README TODO eg %changelog